 The information you read is stored is a short-term memory (random access memory and the Hippocampus).
 It will quickly leave from there, so don’t miss the chance to catch it.

 The next block of the text will wash the previous information out of your head like a wave.
 Well, the thoughts you have voiced will be transferred into your long-term memory and become a part of you!

 6. Take Care of Your Eyes Using Deeper Understanding

 Since the load on our eyes is constantly growing, it is important to take measures to keep yourself healthy.
 To relieve the stress, give your eyes a rest and move them out of the PC or a book when you analyze the text and perform other actions than reading.
 Thanks to this regime, you’ll be able to read more and keep your eyes healthy.

 Such an outline may be quickly converted into an action plan.
 As for me, I always find up to three ideas from this list and try to implement them in the shortest time (if it’s possible).

-Because of this, I get the result almost immediately after the reading!
+Because of this, I get to improve the speed almost immediately after the reading!
 The main trick is to start.
-Once you’ve implemented a few ideas to your life, the rest will be easier to make.
+Once you’ve implemented a few ideas in your life, the rest will be easier to make.